samtron1412/docs/operating-system/terminal-multiplexer.md

 [TOC]

 ### [Terminal multiplexer](https://en.wikipedia.org/wiki/Terminal_multiplexer)
-A terminal multiplexer is a software application that can be used to multiplex several virtual consoles, allowing a user to access multiple separate terminal sessions inside a single terminal window or remote terminal session.
-It is useful for dealing with multiple programs from a command line interface, and for separating programs from the Unix shell that started the program.
+A terminal multiplexer is a software application that can be used to multiplex several virtual consoles, allowing a user to access multiple separate login sessions inside a single terminal window or detach and reattach session from a terminal.
+It is useful for dealing with multiple programs from a command line interface, and for separating programs from the session of the Unix shell that started the program.
+Particularly so a remote process continues running even when the user is disconnected.

 >Running process after terminate ssh session